trevordilley/edict/README.md

-# Edict
+# `edict`
 Organize your business logic in terms of rules which trigger reactively!

-With Edict, you can express your business logic as a set of rules.
+With `edict`, you can express your business logic as a set of rules.
 Rules have several compelling properties.

  * Rules act on data, not execution flow
  * Rules are independent of other rules